PX4/PX4-user_guide/en/simulation/simulation-in-hardware.md

 The quadrotor dynamic model is described in this [pdf report](https://github.com/PX4/PX4-user_guide/raw/master/assets/simulation/SIH_dynamic_model.pdf).

-The aerodynamic model for the fixed-wing airplane is inspired from
+The aerodynamic model for the fixed-wing airplane is inspired from the PhD thesis:
-> Khan, Waqas, supervised by Meyer Nahon "Dynamics modeling of agile fixed-wing unmanned aerial vehicles."
-McGill University, PhD thesis, 2016.
+> "Dynamics modeling of agile fixed-wing unmanned aerial vehicles."
+Khan, Waqas, supervised by Meyer Nahon, McGill University, PhD thesis, 2016.

 Furthermore, the physical parameters representing the vehicle (such as mass, inertia, and maximum thrust force) can easily be modified from the [SIH parameters](../advanced_config/parameter_reference.md#simulation-in-hardware).

 ## Requirements

-To run the SIH, you will need a [flight controller hardware](../flight_controller/README.md) (e.g. a Pixhawk-series board).
-If you are planning to use a [radio control transmitter and receiver pair](../getting_started/rc_transmitter_receiver.md) you should have that too.
-Alternatively, using *QGroundControl*, a [joystick](https://docs.qgroundcontrol.com/en/SetupView/Joystick.html) can be used to emulate a radio control system.
+To run the SIH, you will need a [flight controller](../flight_controller/README.md) (e.g. a Pixhawk-series board). you will also need either a [radio control transmitter and receiver pair](../getting_started/rc_transmitter_receiver.md) or a [joystick](https://docs.qgroundcontrol.com/en/SetupView/Joystick.html) (a joystick can be used via QGroundControl to emulate a radio control system).

-The SIH is compatible with all Pixhawk-series boards except those based on FMUv2.
+- SIH is compatible with all Pixhawk-series boards except those based on FMUv2.
-The SIH for quadrotr is available on the PX4-Autopilot release versions v1.9.0 and above.
-The SIH for airplane is available on PX4-Autopilot master branch (above v1.12).
+- SIH for quadrotor supported from PX4 v1.9.
+- SIH for fixed-wing (airplane) is supported in versions after PX v1.12 (currently in the master branch).

 ## Setting up SIH